junaidatif04/Inven-management/FIREBASE_SETUP.md

 - Internal users, warehouse staff, and admins can create
 - Only warehouse staff and admins can update/delete

-#### Suppliers
+#### Suppliers (stored in users collection with role='supplier')
-- All authenticated users can read
+- All authenticated users can read supplier data from users collection
-- Only warehouse staff and admins can modify
+- Only warehouse staff and admins can modify supplier user records

 #### Reports & Analytics
 - Admin-only access